 (v) Some forms of intractable pain.

-(b) Humanitarian compassion necessitates that the decision to use marijuana by patients with terminal or debilitating medical conditions is a personal, individual decision, based upon their health care professional’s professional medical judgment and discretion.
+(b) Humanitarian compassion necessitates that the decision to use marijuana by patients with terminal or debilitating medical conditions is a personal, individual decision, based on their health care professional’s professional medical judgment and discretion.

 (2) Therefore, the legislature intends that, so long as such activities are in strict compliance with this chapter: